 The Intent of our Geography Curriculum

-At St Alban & St Stephen, we hold our local community in high esteem.
+At St Alban & St Stephen, our local community is of great importance.
 We are committed to providing children with opportunities to investigate and make enquiries about their local area of St Albans, so that they can develop a real sense of who they are, their heritage and what makes our community unique and special.
 Our close proximity to London also makes it a vital component of our Geography curriculum.
 Learning is brought to life and the Geography curriculum enriched through engaging first-hand experiences, both on and off-site.

 We encourage our students to think, act and speak like those working in a geographical field would: to research thoroughly, to collect and analyse data, to use maps, globes, aerial photographs and digital mapping to develop their knowledge of our world and to communicate their knowledge in different ways.
 Our carefully structured Geography curriculum draws on the experience and diverse heritage of children in our school community.
 The key themes of sustainability and respect for God’s creation run throughout our Geography topics.
 In addition to enabling children to reach the National Curriculum endpoints, we also aim to build cultural capital, develop respect and understanding of other cultures, and promote spiritual, moral, cultural and social development.
 Our Geography curriculum enables pupils to become well-rounded members of society in preparation for their future life.